The purpose of this policy is to describe the acceptable use of the University's email and related services, systems and facilities.

 Individual users are responsible for their own actions.
 The use of email facilities by individuals at the University of Bath assumes and implies compliance with this policy, without exception, and those Acts, Policies and Regulations referenced below and enacted or authorised by the University or other regulatory bodies.
 Every user of email systems has a duty to ensure they practice appropriate and proper use and must understand their responsibilities in this regard.

-Computing Services are responsible for providing and maintaining central email systems.
+DD&T are responsible for providing and maintaining central email systems.

 4 Acceptable use